grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 #### Cons

-- You need to perform initial setup to create the shared content.
+- You need to perform the initial setup to create the shared content.

 ### Mount directories of content